xrewdcbv.Png

 MAGIP FAQs

-Join.Me (free screen sharing)
+Join.Me (free screen sharing application)

 Skype (free video calling and conference calls)

-GISCI Mentoring program
+GISCI Mentoring Program

-Thoughts on Hiring Recent Grads with GIS Coursework
+Thoughts on Hiring Recent Grads with GIS Coursework (scan entries for topic)

 Competencies: Ideal Student Outcomes from an Intro to GIS or Remote Sensing Course